xswxm/MyIoT/README.md

 # MyIoT

 What is myIoT:
 1. myIoT is a solution for home automation, it can be implemented on your Raspberry Pi.
-And it theoretically can enable you to control devices (include other embedded devices connected to the server) and acquire info of these devices.
+It theoretically can enable you to control devices (include other embedded devices connected to the server) and acquire info of these devices.
 2. It is currently based on python (sever part) and Android (Client)
 3. It can process HTTPS and Socketio requests.